qozfa-dev/multi-stack-learning/JavaScript/variables.md

 ## Variables in JavaScript

 Variables store data.
-There are three ways to do so:
+There are three ways to declare variables:

-1. let
+1. **let**

-   Used for variables that can be reassigned
+   Used for variables that can be reassigned.

-2. const
+2. **const**

-   Used for variables that cannot be reassigned
+   Used for variables that cannot be reassigned.

-3. var
+3. **var**

-   This is no longer common in modern JavaScript - avoid Can be reassigned, but not recommended
+   This is no longer common in modern JavaScript - avoid it.

-### what this covers:
+   It can be reassigned, but it's not recommended.

+---

+### What This Covers:

-- Syntax for variables 'let', 'const', and 'var'
+- Syntax for variables: `let`, `const`, and `var`
 - Differences in reassignment rules